BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Like all the lodges in Glacier National Park, the East Glacier Lodge does not have air conditioning.
 This usually isn’t a problem because the climate is generally on the cooler side.
 However, I was uncomfortably warm in August.

 The Wi-Fi is spotty.
-It didn’t work in our room at all and was hit and miss in the lobby.
-This is also common at all Glacier lodging.
-You also will not be finding swimming pools, fitness centers, or free continental breakfast (except breakfast at the the Belton Chalet) at any of the lodges.
+It didn’t work in our room at all and was hit-and-miss in the lobby.
+This is also common at all Glacier lodgings.
+You also will not be finding swimming pools, fitness centers, or free continental breakfast (except breakfast at the Belton Chalet) at any of the lodges.

 Ambiance